pdellaert/zoa-center-tracon-visualizer/README.md

 pnpm start
 ```

-This will launch the application in development mode at [http://localhost:5173](http://localhost:5173).
+This will launch the application in development mode.

 ### Building for Production